andrealachi/SWG-Documentation/documentation/tables/datastream.md

 > [!NOTE]
 > this mechanism is **fully automated**.
 No manual intervention is required, as the system transparently handles the **synchronisation of temporal attributes** based on the current set of observations.

+>[!WARNING]
+> Records that do not comply with the defined constraints **shall be rejected by the system and shall not be persisted** in the GeoPackage.

 <p>
   <img src="../assets/datastream.svg"